aveberman/vfa-fleet/README.md

 It is available on arXiv at [link to arXiv].

-**Note:** A version of the preprint has been accepted for publication at [*Magnetic Resonance in Medicine*](https://onlinelibrary.wiley.com/journal/15222594) with the DOI:10.1002/mrm.28415 (link to be provided once available)
+**Note:** A version of the preprint has been accepted for publication at [*Magnetic Resonance in Medicine*](https://onlinelibrary.wiley.com/journal/15222594) with the DOI:10.1002/mrm.28415 (link to be provided once available).

+For the code used in the recursive RF pulse design introduced in the manuscript, please visit https://github.com/wgrissom/vfa-fleet-RF.

 ## Video Captions